ItsZeusBro/Hydra/README.md

     - This means that Hydra does not promote any underlying language through its choices.
     - Self-recognition for a project like Hydra is important for various optimization reasons.
     - Doing it any other way would lead to a more probable demise.

+5. Hydra builds Hydra executables in a interpreter pipeline (in stages) to easily add native features (layers) in the future
-6. Hydra's Plugin Architechture gives you the ability to add in Hercules-Constraints or other Plugins for whatever purpose
+7. Hydra's Plugin Architechture gives you the ability to add in Hercules-Constraints or other Plugins for whatever purpose
-7. We currently are aiming to support python, javascript, and go translations.
+8. We currently are aiming to support python, javascript, and go translations.
 Various others will need help from the community